-7. Best Practice: Appointment of a Project Manager and a Risk Manager to Complement the Contract Manager management and oversight.
-To address this concern, the Gartner Group3 identifies the appointment of a separate Contract Manager and Project Manager as a best practice.
+7. Best Practice: Appointment of a Project Manager and a Risk Manager to Complement the Contract Manager

-FDJJ contract managers are responsible for multiple facilities and contracts, which can overburden the contract manager and lead to ineffective facility
+FDJJ contract managers are responsible for multiple facilities and contracts, which can overburden the contract manager and lead to ineffective facility management and oversight.
+To address this concern, the Gartner Group identifies the appointment of a separate Contract Manager and Project Manager as a best practice.